CENTRAL SOCCER LEAGUE

 A team official, player or spectator impeding, harassing, or otherwise intimidating a game official, opposing team official, members of the League or opposing players, will be subject to severe disciplinary action, including a fine.
 (See Appendix A)

 The CSL considers spectator(s) interfering in a game, especially when entering the field of play (without permission of the referee) or threatening a game official, to be an action detrimental to the game of soccer.
-Therefore, incidents of this nature involving spectator(s) will result in the club being charged with OSA 5.67.
+Therefore, incidents of this nature involving spectator(s) will result in the club being charged with Ontario Soccer 5.67.

 D. If a misconduct(s) occurs after the final whistle, and any players have removed their game jersey, that team will be disciplined and fined.
 (See Appendix A)